peakshift/bitcoin-ux/coinjoins/design-sprints.md

 Operations which are essentially Transaction Fragments can be added to a queue to be broadcasted at an optimal time.
 Optimal time being determined by the wallet + user setting for that operation.
 For instance when fee's are lower or when a round is about to start.

+### Anonomity Set

+> While there is no universally agreed upon definition, the generally agreed upon concept is, *the size of the crowd*, that your mixed UTXOs can hide in.[^1]

 ## User Facing

 ### Contacts

 Wasabi Wallet developers have noted that they had difficulty communicating to its users how to properly use labels.
 The coin join application relys heavily on manual coin selection in its user flows.